 Why is the Child Victims Act Important?

-For many survivors, childhood abuse goes unreported for years, if not decades, due to feelings of shame, fear, or coercion.
+For many survivors, childhood abuse went unreported for years, if not decades, due to feelings of shame, fear, or coercion.
 The CVA recognizes that healing and the pursuit of justice are often delayed, allowing victims more time to come forward.
-By extending the statute of limitations, the law empowers survivors to confront their past when they are ready, rather than being constrained by arbitrary deadlines.
+By extending the statute of limitations, the law empowered survivors to confront their past when they were ready, rather than being constrained by arbitrary deadlines.

 How Can Salenger, Sack, Kimmel & Bavaro Help Survivors?